mdmjsh/FPR/write_up.md

 We can prove that p only fits into 9a by contradiction.
 Let us assume that p does fit into 19a if this were to be the case then the values crossing at 13d and 14d would match the patterns "..XX." and "..IIX" respectively (due to the crossing points from 20a).
-Therefore the absence of both of these patterns from `p5` would prove that p does not fit into 19a.
+Therefore the abscene of both of these patterns from `p5` would prove that p does not fit into 19a.

 This can be tested with the same logic as was previously used testing whether a pattern fits a space, but let's create a more general function for it.